Stories We Tell After Midnight Volume 3 is closed for submissions.

 - Metastories about writers, horror writers, being in a horror movies, anything that references self-aware characters

-- Reprints (I’ll read them, and we’ve accepted them, but our preference is for new material.)
+- Reprints (I’ll read them for our full-length anthologies, and we’ve accepted them, but our preference is for new material.)

 - Stories that rely heavily on one character telling the story to another character